 One last thing I should add is that floor press technique can even work your core, glutes, and hips.

 Dumbbell Floor Press Variations

 In this variation, first, you need to lie down on the floor under your bar.
 Then, with your hands being shoulder-width apart, grasp the bar with an overhand grip.

-As for your legs, you can either have them bent, in which case your feet must be planted, or you can have them extended.
+As for your legs, you can either have them bent, in which case your must plant your feet flat on the floor, or you can have them extended.
 I use the latter position since it ensures that the lift will only be powered by your upper body.

-Once you’re under a power rack ( a power rack with lat pulldown is a great option if you want tio mix things up slightly,) take the bar off and hold it right above you.
+Once you’re under a squat rack or power rack ( a power rack with lat pulldown is a great option if you want to mix things up slightly,) take the bar off and hold it right above you.
 If you’re using a grounded bar, you’ll probably need someone to help you get it off the ground whenever you start a set.